mrice/license-check/README.md

 When you do this, your builds will start failing if you include a dependency that depwatch doesn't recognize (or, worse, the dependency doesn't declare a license at all).

-**NOTE:** As of this writing (late at night on 2013-06-21), the artifact hasn't been pushed into Sonatype's Central Repository.
-I did everything I could to get it in there, but it takes a day or two.
+**NOTE:** As of this writing (late at night on 2013-06-21), the artifact hasn't been pushed into Maven's Central Repository.
+I hope to have it published by Tuesday (2013-06-25).
+I did everything I could to get it in there over the weekend, but it takes a business day or two.
 If you happen to be seeing this over the weekend, please be patient.

 Is this it?
 ---------------